Long-lived sterile neutrinos from an axionlike particle at Belle II: Simulation and computation

 \subsection{Computation of $N_S$ in the 1DV signal region}

 To compute the signal-event number $N_S$ in the 1DV signal region, we use the following expression,

-where $N_{B^+ B^-}$ is the total number of $B^+ B^-$ production events at Belle II, Br$(a\to NN)=100\%$, $\epsilon^{\text{PID}}$ is the efficiency for particle identification (PID) including all final-state particles (except active neutrinos) on the signal-$B$ side, and ``Br'' stands for branching ratio.
+where $N_{B^+ B^-}$ is the total number of $B^+ B^-$ production events at Belle II, Br$(a\to NN)=100\%$ is the decay branching ratio of the ALP into a pair of the sterile neutrinos, and $\epsilon^{\text{PID}}$ is the efficiency for particle identification (PID) including all final-state particles (except active neutrinos) on the signal-$B$ side.
 For $\epsilon^{\text{PID}}$, we assume a flat value of $\epsilon^{\text{PID}}=0.1$.
-This is a reasonable value; see the realistic estimate for similar final states ($e^+ e^-, \mu^+\mu^-, \pi^+\pi^-, K^+ K^-$) presented in Appendix~A of Ref.~\cite{Cheung:2024oxh}.
+This is a reasonable and somewhat conservative value chosen based on the realistic estimate for similar displaced final states ($e^+ e^-, \mu^+\mu^-, \pi^+\pi^-, K^+ K^-$) with two DVs presented in Appendix~A of Ref.~\cite{Cheung:2024oxh} and obtained mainly according to fake rates and identification efficiencies at the Belle II detector reported in Ref.~\cite{Belle-II:2018jsg}.
 The factor 2 in Eq.~\eqref{eqn:NS_1DV} accounts for the fact that there are two $B$-mesons in each signal event.

 The efficiency factor $\epsilon_{\text{tracks}}^{\text{1DV}}$ contains the effect of both the fiducial volume and the displaced-tracking efficiencies, and is estimated with the following formulas:

 where $N_{\text{MC}}$ is the number of the MC-simulated signal events, $R^{N_{i,j}}=\frac{p_T^{N_{i,j}}}{m_N}c\tau_N$ with $j=1,2$ is the boosted decay length of the sterile neutrino $N_{i,j}$ in the transverse direction, and $z_{N_{i,j}}=r \cot{\theta_{N_{i,j}}}$ is the sterile-neutrino decay position in the longitudinal direction determined by the transverse decay position $r$ and the polar angle $\theta_{N_{i,j}}$ of the sterile neutrino in the laboratory frame.
 The function $A(z)$ is defined as follows,